Costs in Family Law Proceedings

 Costs Orders in Family Law Proceedings

-The Family Court has the discretion to make an Order for Costs in family proceedings.
+The Family Court may at any time make an Order for Costs in family proceedings under rule 44.2 CPR.
 This type of Order will mean that one party is ordered to pay the costs of the other.

 “a failure to openly negotiate reasonably and responsibly in proceedings relating to financial remedies will likely lead to an order for costs.”